Star Fox Zero

-is a 3D rail shooter video game developed by Nintendo and PlatinumGames for the Wii U. It is the sixth installment in the Star Fox series.
-Formally announced at E3 2015, the game was released in April 2016 to mixed critical reception, with the most polarizing aspect of the game being its control scheme.
+is a 2016 rail shooter game developed by Nintendo and PlatinumGames and published by Nintendo for the Wii U. It is the sixth installment in the Star Fox series.
+Formally announced at E3 2015, the game was released in April 2016 and is a reimagining of Star Fox 64.
 A standalone tower defense game, titled Star Fox Guard, was bundled with the game.